bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/30_scenario_walkthrough/3001_argo_cd.md

 ![alt_text](images/argoErrorAdmissionController.png "image_tooltip")

-It looks like the deployment was blocked from running on the cluster due to a number of security issues found by Bridgecrew’s Kubernetes admission controller, which the dev team had just installed..
+It looks like the deployment was blocked from running on the cluster due to a number of security issues found by Bridgecrew’s Kubernetes admission controller, which the dev team had just installed.
 But thats not the nicest way to view the error.

 Follow the `complete details` link at the bottom of the error message for a clearer view.